-The Master of Science in management with a specialization in financial management from University of Maryland Global Campus provides you with solid management skills that are essential to the core functions of every organization.
+The Master of Science in management's financial management specialization provides you with solid management skills that are essential to the core functions of every organization.
 This program offers you the tools to make high-level decisions that can impact an organization's current operations and financial future.

 About the Management Master's Degree with Financial Management Specialization